 Sometimes our busy minds make it challenging for us not to constantly have something to do.
-Or maybe we have learned that playing with babies is what we should be doing all the time and without it, we are not fulfilling our parenting responsibilities.
-While playing with our baby can be a very pleasant activity for the baby and the parent, today I want to emphasize the importance of time for sensitive observation and independent play.
+Or maybe we have learned that playing with babies is what we should be doing all the time.
+Without playing and entertaining, we are not fulfilling our parenting responsibilities.
+While playing with our baby can be a very pleasant activity for the baby and the parent – today I want to emphasize the importance of time for sensitive observation and independent play.

 Sensitive observation helps you:

-1. Learn about your child, how he moves, what he likes and dislikes, how he discovers and explores.
+- Learn about your child, how he moves, what he likes and dislikes, how he discovers and explores.

-2. Create a special connection with your child.
+- Create a special connection with your child.
 Children always know where our attention is; they know when we are present vs. when we try to multitask.

-3. Send your child a message that what he is doing is important and valuable to us.
+- Send your child a message that what he is doing is important and valuable to us.